Animal Research and Testing

 Our movement is taking on one of its biggest projects ever – absorbing the duties of care for hundreds of chimpanzees once used in laboratory experiments and transferring them to private sanctuaries.
 These facilities, with the help of the public, the government, and animal welfare groups, will take on the responsibility of providing a living environment for 700 additional chimps (including 300 owned . . .

-After the New York Blood Center abandoned more than 60 chimpanzees on a series of islands in Liberia without sufficient food or water for the animals to survive, we responded to the emergency – at the inopportune time that the country was going through an Ebola crisis.
-We’ve been caring for these chimps for more than . . .
+EDITOR’S NOTE: GOOD NEWS!
+The HSUS and the New York Blood Center have announced an agreement to provide long-term sanctuary for the Liberian chimpanzees.
+READ THE UPDATE » After the New York Blood Center abandoned more than 60 chimpanzees on a series of islands in Liberia without sufficient food or water for the animals to . . .